 As one of India’s most beloved seasonal fruits, plums are a must-try.
 Even though the fruit’s taste and texture could put some people off, it offers many significant health advantages.
 There’s a good reason why pomegranates are touted as a “superfood.”
 Indeed, this is a well-known name on the list of winter fruits; thus, you should get some of this bright red fruit into your kitchen.

 However, although figs are one of India’s seasonal fruits, you can always get their dried counterparts year-round.
 This fruit is only delicious during the warm months.
-Figs stand out among the most unusual seasonal fruits due to their varied texture.
+Figs are among the most unusual seasonal fruits due to their varied texture.
 The skin of this fruit, if we’re talking about it, is so silky that it almost dissolves in your tongue.
 It’s one of the season’s best fruits and is available in the fall.

 Passion fruit is utilized at high-end cafés and restaurants in India.
 Despite its tropical origins, it is grown in large quantities in orchards throughout India.
 Cherries are one of spring’s essentials.
 It’s cherry blossom season, so you had to sample this fruit.
 The combination of sour and sweet flavors makes the red fruits appeal to the palate.
 In India, jackfruit is revered as the most important fruit in the spring and summer.